 The Benefits of Drawing Faster

 If you’re an artist, you know that drawing fast has many benefits.
-Not only does it help you speed up your workflow, but it also allows you to try different techniques and styles.
-In addition, drawing more quicker can help you improve your skills and learn new ones.
+Not only does it help you speed up your workflow, but it also allows you to try different techniques and stylesMoreover, it is imperative to practice rapid sketching to improve your skills and acquire new ones.
 Here are ten benefits of speed drawing:

-3. You can learn new skills: Drawing quicker can help you learn new skills or hone existing ones.
+3. You can learn new skills: Drawing quicker can help you learn or hone existing ones.
 If you want to know how to draw negative space, a drawing exercise might be to try and draw a continuous line around an object without lifting your pencil.

 5. You can work on large areas: When working on a large area, such as a wall or canvas, it’s vital to cover the surface quickly.
 This way, you can achieve even coverage and avoid leaving gaps.